Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Sample vs. Population Effects: A Simple Example in Stan

+where $\text{MVN}_2( \bullet ; -)$ represents the corresponding density function with evaluation vector in $\bullet$ and parameters in $-$.
+Initially, we fit a correctly specified covariate model so that $f(l; \phi_L) =N(l; \phi_L)$, denoting the normal density function with parameters $\phi_L$ evaluated at $l$.
+Since we seek a joint posterior over the counterfactuals in addition to the parameters, we must model the joint distribution of the potential outcomes.
+The parameter $\rho$ in our model governs cross-world dependence.
+Note however that the CATE is not a function of $\rho$ at all and, therefore, neither is the PATE.
+Thus, these quantities are not sensitive to prior beliefs about $\rho$.
+For the example analysis, we use $ f(\phi_Y, \phi_L) \propto U(\rho;-.9,.9) $ - implicitly the prior contributions for all other parameters are $\propto 1$.
+An alternative would be invoking ``no contamination across imputation,'' which is encoded via a point-mass prior for $\rho$ at zero.

 For this particular model we could derive the posteriors exactly, but in more general models we must resort to MCMC methods.
-Therefore we walk through an example here which uses \texttt{Stan} for the MCMC computation. \texttt{Stan} is perhaps the most popular computing platform for Bayesian inference.
-It takes as input the specified unnormalized joint posterior above and returns draws from the corresponding posterior over all unknowns - parameters and missing counterfactuals.
-Importantly, since $\bm y^M$ is another unknown along with the parameters, posterior inference in \texttt{Stan} requires declaring them in the \texttt{parameters} block of the \texttt{Stan} rather than simply simulating them in the \texttt{generated quantities} block.
-More implementation details are give in Supplement Section \ref{app:stan}.
-Supplement Section \ref{app:sate} provides the details of a Metropolis-in-Gibbs sampler for obtaining the missing counterfactuals manually, without resorting to \texttt{Stan}.
+Therefore, unlike previous discussions \citep{Li2023,Ding2018}, we use \texttt{Stan} for the MCMC computation.
+Importantly, since $\bm y^M$ is another unknown along with the parameters, properly generating draws from the joint posterior of all unknowns in \texttt{Stan} requires declaring them in the \texttt{parameters} block of the \texttt{Stan} file rather than simply simulating them in the \texttt{generated quantities} block.
+More implementation details are give in Appendix Section \ref{app:stan}.
+Appendix Section \ref{app:sate} provides the details of a Metropolis-in-Gibbs sampler for obtaining the missing counterfactuals manually, without resorting to \texttt{Stan}.
+As can be seen in that example, counterfactuals can be updated like any other parameter - by proposing a candidate draw for each subject and accepting/rejecting it with the appropriate probability.
+For now, suppose our MCMC sampler outputs for us draws from this joint posterior and let superscript $(t)$ denote the $t^{th}$ posterior draw.
+Then, a posterior draw of the CATE is given by $\Psi^{(t)}(l) = (\beta_{01}^{(t)} - \beta_{00}^{(t)}) + ( \beta_{11}^{(t)} - \beta_{10}^{(t)}) l $ while a draw of the PATE is given by $ \Psi^{(t)} = (\beta_{01}^{(t)} - \beta_{00}^{(t)}) + ( \beta_{11}^{(t)} - \beta_{10}^{(t)}) \eta^{(t)} $.
+A draw of the ITE for a unit assigned to treatment $a_i$ is given by $\theta^{(t)}_i = (y_i - Y^{M,(t)}_i)\cdot (2a_i - 1)$.
+Note that all variability comes from the unknown counterfactual - the factual is known \textit{a posteriori} since it is part of $D^O$.
+A posterior draw of the SATE is obtained as $\theta^{(t)}(\bm Y^{M, (t)}) = \frac{1}{n}\sum_{i=1}^n \theta^{(t)}_i$.

-Figure \ref{fig:example} visualizes the posterior draws from the model of the PATE, SATE, CATEs, and ITEs.
-In the figure, the PATE was computed by performing a Monte Carlo simulation with $S=1000$ iterations per posterior draw.
-The $S$ draws were simulated from the parametric model $L^{(s)} \sim N(l; \phi_L^{(t)})$ for each posterior draw $t$ of the parameters governing the model.
-See Supplement Section \ref{app:pate} for details. \\